drewwyatt/onclick-wat/blog/blog.md

 > The SyntheticEvent is pooled.
 This means that the SyntheticEvent object will be reused and all properties will be nullified after the event callback has been invoked.
 This is for performance reasons.
 As such, you cannot access the event in an asynchronous way.

-ALright.
+Alright.
 So they do that for compatability *and* performance.
 What's the big deal though?

 Well, it's not **just** `SyntheticEvent` that's important here.